-- Range of detection: The distance a motion sensor can pick up movement is called its “range of detection,” which is typically listed on the package or description.
+- Range of detection: The distance a motion sensor can pick up movement is called its range of detection; typically, it’s listed on the package or description.
 Most motion sensors can detect movement from 20 to 100 feet away.
-In addition to distance, make note of the light’s “detection angle,” measured in degrees, such as 270°, which will let you know the span of the detection field.
+In addition to distance, make note of the light’s detection angle, measured in degrees, which will let you know the span of the detection field.

 - Type of light: The majority of today’s outdoor motion detectors use LED light bulbs because they produce brilliant, clear illumination, remain cool, and use less energy than other bulbs, such as incandescent.
 A few, however, will take incandescent, fluorescent, or halogen bulbs—see package info or description to find out.